 This will water the roots of the plants on a consistent basis due to the porous terracotta material.
 The soil will absorb water from the pot when it becomes dry.
 Depending on the moisture in your soil, you should only have to fill the terracotta pots every 4-5 days.

-During the winter, the days are a lot shorter which means less sun.
-To counteract the lack of sun, take sticks and put them in the soil.
+During the winter and early spring, the days are a lot shorter which means less sun.
+Seeds and young seedlings are especially vulnerable to the cold and need warmth to develop the nutrients they need to grow.
+To counteract the lack of warmth from the sun, take sticks and put them in the soil.
 Then get a plastic bag and put it over the container so that the sticks prop it up above the plant.
 The bag will act like a mini greenhouse and trap the heat into your garden.

-If you're interested in other tips on growing, join us at Evergreen Brick Works on Sunday, March 18 for our annual Seedy Sunday!
+Excited to learn more about urban agriculture and get your condo garden started?
+Join us at Evergreen Brick Works on Sunday, March 17 for our annual Seedy Sunday!